rindPHI/isla/README.md

 ## Resources / Important Files

-* The file `input_constraints/xml_demo.py` demonstrates most ISLa features along the example of an XML constraint.
+* The file `tests/xml_demo.py` demonstrates most ISLa features along the example of an XML constraint.
-* In the directory `input_constraints/tests/subject_languages/`, you find our specifications for the subject languages of our experimental evaluation.
+* In the directory `src/isla_formalizations/`, you find our specifications for the subject languages of our experimental evaluation.
-* The files `input_constraints/evaluations/evaluate_...` are the scripts we used to collect and analyze our evaluation data.
+* The files `evaluations/evaluate_...` are the scripts we used to collect and analyze our evaluation data.
 By running these scripts without arguments, a digest of the most recent results is returned.
-* In `eval_results`, you find the raw data of our experimental analysis.
-These files generally consist of the number of seconds since start of the experiment when a data item was collected, and the accumulated numbers of valid / invalid inputs or k-paths, depending on the file.
-* The most important files of our evaluation are `input_constraints/isla.py` and `input_constraints/solver.py`, containing most ISLa features (and the constraint checker) resp. the ISLa solver.
+* The most important files of our implementation are `src/isla/language.py`, `src/isla/evaluator.py` and `input_constraints/solver.py`, containing ISLa language features, the constraint checker, and the ISLa solver.

 ## Build, Run, Install